 - No living animals, plant material, microorganisms or soils shall be deliberately introduced into the Area, and the precautions listed below shall be taken against accidental introductions; - To help maintain the ecological and scientific values at Blood Falls and to minimize the risk of microbial introductions to the Blood Falls system visitors shall take special precautions against introductions.
 Of concern are pathogenic, microbial, invertebrate or plant introductions sourced from other Antarctic sites, including stations, or from regions outside Antarctica.
+Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019).
 Precautions shall be taken within the sub-surface and sub-aerial components of the Area as follows: